-- 1. the proximity of known prehistoric sites in or near the project area; and - 2. the presence of fresh water drainage courses in general, and particularly the identification of river or stream confluence situations where two or more drainages come together, providing access to both water and food supplies of both systems.
+- the proximity of known prehistoric sites in or near the project area; and - 2. the presence of fresh water drainage courses in general, and particularly the identification of river or stream confluence situations where two or more drainages come together, providing access to both water and food supplies of both systems.

-This survey has documented the recorded or published location of 28 sites within a two mile radius of the Manee Avenue project area.
+This survey has documented the recorded or published location of 30 sites within a two mile radius of the Nathan Court project area.
 Although sites have been identified in the general region of the proposed project impact area, none are known to exist within the project area itself.
 No evidence, positive or negative, based on previous survey work is available.
-It would be inappropriate, however, to characterize the Manee Avenue project area as without prehistoric sensitivity, especially since the project area is adjacent to part of Lemon Creek, a stream that drains into Raritan Bay.
-The project area would have had reasonably good access to both fresh water and animals attracted to Lemon Creek and its associated marshes.
-Temporary or seasonal hunting camps would be the type of occupation mostly likely to exist here, particularly on the bluffs overlooking the stream.
+It would be inappropriate, however, to characterize the Nathan Court project area as without prehistoric sensitivity, especially since the project area is adjacent to a stream that drains into Lemon

+Creek and then into Raritan Bay.
+The project area would have had reasonably good access to both fresh water and animals attracted to associated marshes.
+Temporary or seasonal hunting camps would be the type of occupation most likely to exist here, particularly on the higher ground overlooking the stream